TruStory/truchain/README.md

 All data in stores are binary encoded using [Amino](https://github.com/tendermint/go-amino) for efficient storage in a Merkle tree.
 Keepers handle marshalling and umarshalling data between its binary encoding and Go data type.

-## Recipes

-For step-by-step instructions for common tasks like adding a new message type or query, see [./dev/RECIPES.md](./dev/RECIPES.md).

 ## Testing

 `make test`